amitjoy/aspecio/README.md

 While Aspecio's internal weaving code could be interesting to plug to other Dependency Injection frameworks, it currently supports OSGi R7 exclusively out of the box.

-As it is, Aspecio works with OSGi Services and can weave almost any _willing_ OSGi service (only OSGi services registered as a class and not an interface, which a bad practice, cannot be woven using Aspecio).
+As it is, Aspecio works with OSGi Services and can weave almost any _willing_ OSGi service.

 Aspecio works with any service scope, `singleton`, `bundle` and `prototype` and will only create as many instances as expected.
 In case of service frameworks using the `bundle` scope to make service creation lazy (such as Declarative Services), but still having effectively `singleton` services, Aspecio will make sure each service instance has precisely one proxy instance.

-Thanks to relying on OSGi's low-level service primitives, Aspecio can work with any OSGi service component framework, including any compliant implementation of Declarative Services, Blueprint, Guice + Peaberry, Apache Felix iPojo or Apache Felix DependencyManager.
+Thanks to relying on OSGi's low-level service primitives, Aspecio can work with any OSGi service component framework, including any compliant implementation of Declarative Services, Blueprint, Guice + Peaberry, Apache Felix iPojo or Apache Felix Dependency Manager.

 Aspecio has been tested on Felix 6.3.0 but should work with any framework compliant with OSGi R7.